duanev/pgdb/README.md

     The white address is the next valid instruction pointer location following the *focus point* on the source window (fixed at 3/4 the way down the screen).
-The address highlighted in yellow is the current cpus current IP.
+The address highlighted in yellow is the current cpu's current IP.

 memory window address help:
     Memory addresses can be simple expressions